Saints & Sinners (2016 TV series)

-Saints & Sinners is an American prime time television soap opera.
+Saints & Sinners is an American prime time television soap opera that aired on Bounce TV from March 6, 2016, until May 22, 2022.
 Starring Vanessa Bell Calloway, Clifton Powell, Keith Robinson, Christian Keyes, and Gloria Reuben.
-The series premiered on the African-American-oriented television network Bounce TV on March 6, 2016, as the network's first original drama.
+The series was the first original drama produced by the African-American-oriented television network Bounce TV and was a ratings success, running for six seasons.

-On February 2, 2022, it was announced that the sixth and final season would run from April 3 to May 22, 2022.

 Premise

 The series follows the daily lives of members of a Baptist church in a small town in Georgia.
 The destinies of Pastor Darryl Greene (David Banner) and the choir director (Keith Robinson) will be crossed with those of Lady Ella Johnson (Vanessa Bell Calloway).

 Production

 On May 7, 2015, Bounce TV announced that it had ordered a new original drama, Saints & Sinners, from independent production company Swirl Films to premiere in 2016.
 The series serves as the first original drama commissioned by the African-American-oriented digital television network, whose previous originals were sitcoms.
-Saints & Sinners has been compared to the Oprah Winfrey Network drama series Greenleaf, which is also set at an African-American run church and is being produced in Atlanta at the same time.
+Saints & Sinners has been compared to the Oprah Winfrey Network drama series Greenleaf, which is also set at an African-American run church and was produced in Atlanta at the same time.